Kibmeister/hotciv/src/test/testGammaCiv.md

-[OK] the owner of the city is the same as the owner of the settler unit [OK] archer at 2dot0 defensive strength is doubled if unit action initialized [OK] archer at 2dot0 can not be moved after its unit action is performed [] invoking unit action on a fortified archer, removes its fortification
+[OK] the owner of the city is the same as the owner of the settler unit [OK] archer at 2dot0 defensive strength is doubled if unit action initialized [OK] archer at 2dot0 can not be moved after its unit action is performed [OK] invoking unit action on a fortified archer, removes its fortification